David Deephouse, PhD, MScMgt, BA

 SEM 686 Advanced Topics in Indigenous Business

-In Fall term, 2021, I offered an Independent Study to an Indigenous student focusing on Indigenous-Corporate relations in the natural resource sector.
+In Fall term, 2021, I offered an Independent Study to an Indigenous MBA student focusing on Indigenous-Corporate relations in the natural resource sector.

 Teaching Experience